Mercy-12/alx-system_engineering-devops/0x00-shell_basics/README.md

 *100-lets_move* lets move
 *101-clean_emacs*delete char that end with ~
-*102-tree*script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+*102-tree*script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory *103-commas*lists all the files and directories of the current directory, separated by commas